Microwork: Uses

 Most uses of microtasking services involve processing data, especially online.
 These include driving traffic to websites, gathering data like email addresses, and labelling or tagging data online.
 They are also used to accurately translate or transcribe audio clips and pictures, since these are activities that are better suited to humans than computers.
 These are used both for practical data conversion purposes, but also to improve upon and test the fidelity of machine learning algorithms.
 Identification of pictures by humans has been used to help in missing persons searches, though to little effect.

-Other than the manipulation of data, these services are also a good platform for reaching a large population for social studies and surveys since they make it easy to offer monetary incentives.
+These services can also be used for social study outreach, providing a way to offer monetary incentives.

 Companies can also outsource projects to specialists on whom they otherwise would have expended more resources hiring and screening.
 This method of pay per task is attractive to employers; therefore, companies like Microsoft, AT&T, Yahoo! are currently crowdsourcing some of their work through CrowdFlower, a company that specializes in allocating jobs for foreign and local crowd workers.
 CrowdFlower alone has completed 450 million completed human intelligence tasks between 2007 and 2012.
 CrowdFlower operates differently than Amazon Mechanical Turk.
 Jobs are taken in by the company; then in turn they are allocated to the right workers through a range of channels.
 They implemented a system called Virtual Play, which allows the users to play free games that would in turn accomplish useful tasks for the company.